NetOpWibby/DSGN/_posts/2011-08-22-nintendo-3ds-ambassador-program.md

 category: post
 ---

-The Nintendo 3DS Ambassador Program is Nintendo's way of showing appreciation for consumers who purchased a Nintendo 3DS hand-held system during its first few months of availability.
+The Nintendo 3DS Ambassador Program is Nintendo&rsquo;s way of showing appreciation for consumers who purchased a Nintendo 3DS hand-held system during its first few months of availability.

-Basically, "Thank you for spending $250 on a handheld, even though we’re going to knock down the price by 80 bucks in a few months".
+Basically, &ldquo;Thank you for spending $250 on a handheld, even though we’re going to knock down the price by 80 bucks in a few months&rdquo;.
 I, of course, was one of the early adopters (I attended a midnight launch).

 Only five of the ten NES Virtual Console games have been announced so far.
 They are as follows: